 Life for many children and women in Malawi is characterized by poor access to healthcare and a high incidence of diarrhoea, malaria and other communicable diseases.
 Malnutrition levels have remained high for over a decade and 37 per cent of children under the age of five are stunted.

 Like most countries in Southern Africa, Malawi is at the epicentre of the HIV epidemic.
-AIDS-related illnesses are robbing the country of people in their prime – life expectancy at birth now stands at 54.8 years.
-In 2009 an estimated 120,000 children in Malawi were living with HIV, and more than half a million children had been orphaned by AIDS.
+AIDS-related illnesses are robbing the country of people in their prime – life expectancy at birth is at 57 years.
+In 2016, an estimated 940,000 adults (15-49) and 40,000 children (0-14) were living with HIV, and more than half a million children had been orphaned by AIDS.
 The government and international donors have both made commendable efforts to increase access to treatment and to improve prevention initiatives.
+Malawi was the first country to include the ambitious 90-90-90 targets for epidemic control into its National

-Factors such as the scale of the epidemic and the shortage of human and financial resources available however have hindered progress.
-The programme is guided by the Convention on the Rights of the Children (CRC), the Convention on the Elimination of all Forms of Discrimination against Women (CEDAW).
-It is also in line with the Malawi Growth and Development Strategy through the United Nations Development Assistance Framework (UNDAF) and contributes to sustainable economic development and food security, social protection and disaster reduction and management, access to equitable basic social services, HIV and AIDS prevention, care and treatment, and good governance.
+UNICEF has been operating in Malawi since 1964.
+The current UNICEF/Government of Malawi Country Programme of Cooperation aims to support national efforts to progressively realise the rights of children and women through improved child survival, development, protection and participation.
+The Programme is guided by the Convention on the Rights of the Child (CRC) and the Convention on the Elimination of all Forms of Discrimination against Women (CEDAW).
+It is also in line with the Malawi Growth and Development Strategy through the United Nations Development Assistance Framework (UNDAF) and contributes to sustainable economic development and food security; social protection and disaster reduction and management; access to equitable basic social services; HIV and AIDS prevention; care and treatment; and good governance.
 The country programme has also integrated the four cross-cutting areas of the UNDAF: human rights, gender, disaster risk reduction and capacity development for programme implementation.